Tommy Smith (rugby union): College and club rugby

-As a player, captain, and coach he spent a decade at UCLA from 1980-1990.
+As a player, captain, and coach he spent a decade at UCLA from 1980 to 1990.
 Tommy was inducted into the UCLA Rugby Hall of Fame in January, 2018.

 Tommy played, captained, and coached for Santa Monica Rugby Club starting in 1978 through 2011 periodically.
 Tommy was inducted into the Santa Monica Rugby Hall of Fame in March, 2018.

 In 2007, Tommy coached Alameda Youth Rugby club and traveled to San Diego to attend the US Sevens at Petco Park.
 The team also participated in a 12U rugby tournament against youth teams from Southern California.

 In 2011 he was the coach of the sevens team at the Santa Monica Rugby Club.

 Tommy also coached at UC Berkeley.
 As the Pacific Coast Grizzlies captain and coach, the team won 2 National Championships in 1990 and 1991.

 Baseball career

 Smith was drafted by the Texas Rangers out of Walter Johnson High School (Bethesda, MD) in 1974.
 He played shortstop for 3 seasons with the Ranger's minor league affiliates.